ZX81PLUS34 ZX81 clone

 - Cheap to build by using low cost components, on small dual sided PCB, with single sided assembly only.

-- Design files will be freely available (but do note that firmware is still © Amstrad!)
+- Design files are freely available on GitHub from july 31 2019 (but do note that firmware is still © Amstrad!)

 Status, from January to march 2015